 The results seem to show that once again human beings perceive danger only when they are truly within the danger itself and how often we struggle to be forward-looking.

+Human nature will not change.
 Abraham Lincoln - american lawyer and politician